aurelilia/gamelin/README.md

 ### Working/Tested games
 ##### Perfect with no observable issues
 - Tic-Tac-Toe (1996, Norman Nithman)
+- Dr. Mario (Global version, 1990, Nintendo)

 ##### Minor, barely noticeable issues that do not affect gameplay
 - Tetris (JP and Global versions, 1989, Nintendo)
-    - The "fail" sound effect played while the playing field is filled does not play, Music might be a bit off at times as well?
+    - The "fail" sound effect played while the playing field is filled does not play
-- Dr. Mario (Global version, 1990, Nintendo):
-    - Text of selected music in menu is invisible

 ##### Does not reach gameplay/not playable
 - Tetris DX (Global, 1998, Nintendo)
     - Title screen only allows selecting "Entry", pressing A loads an empty tetris field and hangs

 - Super Mario Land (Global, Nintendo)
     - Title screen works
     - Gameplay is very slow for about 1 in-game second, then freezes

 - Kirby's Dream Land (Global, Nintendo/HAL)
     - Title screen works with buggy Kirby sprite (missing 8x16-sprites support)
     - Starting gameplay hangs on empty first level